adeel26in/screensh/README.md

 go mod tidy

-go build # Run go run . if you just wanna run as it is
+go build -o screensh ./src # Run go run . if you just wanna run as it is